Psychiatry

 How to train as a Psychiatrist

-The final two years are called Stage 3 and 4th year is when various exams are completed.
-These last two years may be done in a subspecialty so as to achieve that subspecialty Certificate as well as the Fellowship qualification, and Leadership and Management experience is required in Stage 3.
+Stage 3 (4th & 5th years) may be done in a subspecialty so as to achieve that Certificate in Advanced Training in addition to the Fellowship qualification.
 Fellowship is awarded on satisfactory completion of Stage 3, after a minimum of five years training.

 Click here to see and apply for current and future jobs